usrbinbrain/hidden/README.md

 # Hidden.

-Hidden fun.
+Hidden fun!

-Share your localhost service behind an onion URL using tor package.
+Share your localhost service behind an onion URL using [tor](https://linux.die.net/man/1/tor) and onion routing.

-The `h1dd3n.sh` require `tor` package to perform share of localhost service port.
+The `h1dd3n.sh` script configure [tor](https://linux.die.net/man/1/tor) package to share your localhost service over all onion routing.

+Follow the steps below to make your `web`, `ssh`, `sftp` or `any` other server accessible via the tor network.

 ### _Install._